-Cookie and Product Sales Checkpoints
+Cookie and Product Program Checkpoints

-Sell in a designated area(s).
+Sell in designated area(s).
 Girl Scouts should observe their council's jurisdiction (by zip code) when marketing and selling products in person or at a cookie booth.
-With the Digital Cookie® platform, girls may market and sell to family and friends beyond their council's jurisdiction.
-Prospects that come from outside the council's jurisdiction should be referred to GSUSA's council finder.
-Girl Scouts should observe council jurisdictions when selling cookies at a parent's or guardian's workplace, unless other arrangements are made to accommodate all Girl Scout families connected to that workplace.
+With the Digital Cookie® platform, Girl Scouts may market and sell to family and friends beyond their council's jurisdiction.
+Prospects that are beyond their delivery area should be referred to GSUSA's Cookie Finder.
+Girl Scouts should observe council jurisdictions when selling cookies at a parent's or caregiver's workplace, unless other arrangements are made to accommodate all Girl Scout families connected to that workplace.

-For cookie booth sales, all booth locations are designated and approved by the council.
-In addition, all council guidelines regarding booth set up and take down and staffing booth must be followed.
+For cookie booth sales, all booth locations are designated and approved by the council or their designee.
+In addition, all council guidelines regarding booth set-up and takedown and staffing booth must be followed.